PROV-013: Appointment of Visiting Faculty and Scholars

 Policy Statement:

-Visiting faculty or visiting scholar appointments, including those individuals participating in faculty exchange programs or those who are serving without pay, may be granted at the University under the terms and conditions outlined in this policy.
+Visiting faculty and visiting scholar appointments, including those of individuals participating in faculty exchange programs, may be granted at the University under the terms and conditions outlined in this policy.
+Visiting faculty members and visiting scholars, even those serving with pay, are appointed with the understanding that they receive retirement benefits and opportunities for advancement through their primary place of employment.

 Individual schools and departments may establish more restrictive eligibility criteria.

-Visiting Faculty/Scholar status is a privilege, not a right, and an individual holds this status at the pleasure of the University.
-The status may be revoked at any time (even during the term of the appointment) by the University at its discretion.
-Similarly, there is no right to a renewal of the appointment at the end of the term.
+Visiting faculty or visiting scholar status may be revoked at any time (even during the term of the appointment) by the University at its discretion.
+Similarly, there is no expectation of renewal of the appointment at the end of the term.

 Procedures:

-PROV-006: Extending Offers of Employment to Faculty in Academic Areas
+(Note: For more information, refer to policy PROV-006: Extending Offers of Employment to Faculty in Academic Areas.)